dotnet/EntityFramework.Docs/entity-framework/core/providers/sql-server/index.md

 ## Usage

-Besides the expected `UseSqlServer` you can also use `UseAzureSql` and `UseAzureSynapse` methods to specify you're connecting to Azure SQL or Azure Synapse Analytics specifically, which allows the provide optimizations for these platforms.
+Starting with EF 9, it's recommended to use `UseAzureSql` and `UseAzureSynapse` to specify that you're connecting to Azure SQL or Azure Synapse Analytics specifically, and `UseSqlServer` to specify that you're connecting to on-premises SQL Server; doing so allows the provider to optimize for and properly support these platforms.
 It's also recommended to use `UseCompatibilityLevel` method to specify the compatibility level so that the generated SQL is compatible and/or uses the latest possible features.

 > [!NOTE]
 > UseAzureSql and UseAzureSynapse methods were introduced in EF Core 9.0.